 This is also part of the reason everyone wanted to work with Jeff.
 Back then we as drummers ruled the tempo, instead of the click track correcting us.

 There were many, many drummers who had better metronomic, rational time.
 Jeff repeatedly told people his time sucked.
-But according to his credits he was surpassed by noone on musical, emotional time.
+But according to his credits he was surpassed by no one when it comes to musical, emotional, perfect feeling time.

 Difference between Jeff and Simon